deftbrain/userscripts/rocket-jira/README.md

 1. Click the `Close` button.

 ### Adjust filling out the Tempo.io weekly timesheet
-1. Go to the Tempo.io page with a weekly timesheet in your Jira instance in a separate tab (it should be something like https://your.jira.hostname/secure/Tempo.jspa);
+1. Go to the Tempo.io plug-in page with a weekly timesheet in your Jira instance in a separate tab (it should be something like https://your.jira.hostname/secure/Tempo.jspa);
 1. Open the `Network` tab in the `DevTool` panel of your browser;
-1. Log time that you log everyday for a particular task for any of available days (for one day only!) via Tempo.io interface integrated into your Jira instance;
+1. Log time that you log everyday for a particular task for any available day (for one day only!);
-1. Find an AJAX POST request to the Tempo.io endpoint (should be something like https://your.jira.hostname/rest/tempo-timesheets/4/worklogs/).
+1. Find an AJAX POST request that was sent to the Tempo.io endpoint after logging time via the plug-in (should be something like https://your.jira.hostname/rest/tempo-timesheets/4/worklogs/).
+1. Copy a JSON object declaration from the request's body and insert it as an element into the predefined JSON array in the `Daily worklogs` textarea in the userscript `Preferences` window.
+It should look like:

-1. Copy a JSON object from the request body.
-Should be something like: `{"attributes": { "customAttributeName": { "name": "Attribute Name", "workAttributeId": 2, "value": "attributeValue" } }, "billableSeconds": "", "worker": "firstname.secondname", "comment": null, "started": "2021-10-11", "timeSpentSeconds": 3600, "originTaskId": "123345", "remainingEstimate": 0, "endDate": null, "includeNonWorkingDays": false}`
+        [{"attributes": { "customAttributeName": { "name": "Attribute Name", "workAttributeId": 2, "value": "attributeValue" } }, "billableSeconds": "", "worker": "firstname.secondname", "comment": null, "started": "2021-10-11", "timeSpentSeconds": 3600, "originTaskId": "123345", "remainingEstimate": 0, "endDate": null, "includeNonWorkingDays": false}]

+Elements from this array will be used as templates for logging time for every working day of a week (current week by default).
+1. If you want to automate logging time for another task also, repeat logging time via the Tempo.io plug-in interface and add a related JSON object declaration to the same array.
+It should look like:

+        [
-1. Add that JSON onbject to a JSON array without any chnages.
-Should be something like: `[{"attributes": { "customAttributeName": { "name": "Attribute Name", "workAttributeId": 2, "value": "attributeValue" } }, "billableSeconds": "", "worker": "firstname.secondname", "comment": null, "started": "2021-10-11", "timeSpentSeconds": 3600, "originTaskId": "123345", "remainingEstimate": 0, "endDate": null, "includeNonWorkingDays": false}]`
+             {"attributes": { "customAttributeName": { "name": "Attribute Name", "workAttributeId": 2, "value": "attributeValue" } }, "billableSeconds": "", "worker": "firstname.secondname", "comment": null, "started": "2021-10-11", "timeSpentSeconds": 3600, "originTaskId": "123345", "remainingEstimate": 0, "endDate": null, "includeNonWorkingDays": false},
-1. Log time that you log everyday for another task if needed and add the related JSON object from a request body to the array as well.
-Should be something like: `[{"attributes": { "customAttributeName": { "name": "Attribute Name", "workAttributeId": 2, "value": "attributeValue" } }, "billableSeconds": "", "worker": "firstname.secondname", "comment": null, "started": "2021-10-11", "timeSpentSeconds": 3600, "originTaskId": "123345", "remainingEstimate": 0, "endDate": null, "includeNonWorkingDays": false}, {"attributes": { "customAttributeName": { "name": "Attribute Name", "workAttributeId": 2, "value": "attributeValue" } }, "billableSeconds": "", "worker": "firstname.secondname", "comment": null, "started": "2021-10-11", "timeSpentSeconds": 23400, "originTaskId": "567890", "remainingEstimate": 0, "endDate": null, "includeNonWorkingDays": false}]`
+             {"attributes": { "customAttributeName": { "name": "Attribute Name", "workAttributeId": 2, "value": "attributeValue" } }, "billableSeconds": "", "worker": "firstname.secondname", "comment": null, "started": "2021-10-11", "timeSpentSeconds": 23400, "originTaskId": "567890", "remainingEstimate": 0, "endDate": null, "includeNonWorkingDays": false}
-1. Copy the final JSON array into the `Daily worklogs` textarea in the userscript `Preferences` window;
+        ]

-1. Uncheck the `Confirm affected dates before sending worklogs?` checkbox if you don't want to see a confirmation dialog before sending weekly timesheet to Jira;
+1. Check the `Confirm affected dates before sending worklogs?` checkbox if you want to see a confirmation dialog before sending weekly timesheet to Jira.
+That confirmation dialog also allows you to send timesheet for the passed week instead of current one if needed;
 1. Click the `Save` button;
 1. Click the `Close` button.
-1. Remove time logged manually from the timesheet because the script will create it for every day from the weekly timesheet (by default from the current week timesheet) using elements from the JSON array template (only date will be changed for every day).
+1. Remove the time logged manually via the Tempo.io plug-in interface because the userscript will create it also when you ask for that.
+The script doesn't check that some time was already logged in.

 ## Usage
 ### Creating subtasks